-Side options are garden salad, bean salad or coleslaw.
+Side options are garden salad, bean salad, or coleslaw.
 I like getting half coleslaw and half bean salad.
-The coleslaw is not a heavy mayo type slaw, and it feels like they are going healthier with it as well.
+The coleslaw is not a heavy mayo type slaw, and it feels like they are going healthier with it.
 The bean salad is kidney and garbanzo beans with a red wine sauce, and it is an excellent side to go with the burger.

 Triple berry pie with vanilla ice cream – Raspberry, Strawberry and Boysenberries warmed and served with an oat topping.
 Make sure you ask for ice cream added on, as you are going to want it.
-It’s a great subtle flavor that’s not too sweet and is actually a little tart with the berries.
-Does get sweet with the vanilla bean ice cream but who wouldn’t want that?
-This pie is a great way to end your meal and stay a little longer and it’s nice to share with two people
+It’s a great subtle flavor that’s not too sweet and is a little tart with the berries.
+It does get sweet with the vanilla bean ice cream, but who wouldn’t want that?
+This pie is a great way to end your meal and stay a little longer.
+It’s nice to share with two people as well.